JakeAnto/JakeAnto.github.io/docs/index.md

 # About Me
 <!-- markdownlint-enable single-title -->

-My name is **Jake Anto** and I hail from India.
+My name is **<span class="jake-animation">Jake</span> Anto** and I hail from India.
 I am currently pursuing a Bachelor's degree in Computer Science and Engineering.

 !!! warn "This is a work in progress"